Alternate Text and Decorative Images in PowerPoint

 1. Right click the image

-2. Select Edit Alt text
+2. Then, select Edit Alt text

 Right click the image